uci-uav-forge/uavf_2024/README.md

 4. Congratulations, you get to skip all those tedious steps to install ROS 2 manually, and your environment is isolated from the rest of your computer
 5. To make downloading dependencies reproducible, add any important software installation steps to the Dockerfile in this repo.
 6. To use git inside the docker container, you may have to manually log in to GitHub again if the built-in credential forwarding isn't working.
 I recommend using the [GitHub CLI](https://cli.github.com/) to do this.
+7. If you want to use the simulator:
+	1. If you want to run in headless, `cd /home/ws/PX4-Autopilot` then `HEADLESS=1 make px4_sitl gazebo-classic`
-7. If you need to use Gazebo, forward port 6080 from VSCode to your host system, and open localhost:6080 in a web browser, then enter password `vscode`, then use the menu in the bottom left to open a terminal, `cd /home/ws/PX4-Autopilot`, then run `make px4_stil gazebo-classic`.
+	2. If you want it to run it in a GUI, one way is using the remote desktop environment in the dev container.
+Open `localhost:6080` in a web browser, then enter password `vscode`, then use the menu in the bottom left to open a terminal, `cd /home/ws/PX4-Autopilot`, then run `make px4_stil gazebo-classic`.

 I copied a lot of the config from this tutorial: https://docs.ros.org/en/foxy/How-To-Guides/Setup-ROS-2-with-VSCode-and-Docker-Container.html